slimndap/wp-browsertest/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The BrowserStack plugin allows you to open the current page in BrowserStack directly from the admin bar.
+The Browsertest plugin allows you to open the current page in BrowserStack directly from the admin bar.

 == Description ==

-The BrowserStack plugin allows you to open the current page in BrowserStack directly from the admin bar.
+The Browsertest plugin allows you to open the current page in BrowserStack directly from the admin bar.
 No setup required.

 BrowserStack gives you live, web-based browser testing with instant access to all desktop and mobile browsers.